hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 The updated balance reflects the transaction completed using MetaMask.

-## Smart contract and DApp usage
+## Smart contract and dapp usage

-You can use a demo DApp called Pet Shop, provided by [Truffle](https://www.trufflesuite.com/tutorial).
+You can use a demo dapp called Pet Shop, provided by [Truffle](https://www.trufflesuite.com/tutorial).

-The DApp runs a local website using Docker, and uses smart contracts deployed on the network.
+The dapp runs a local website using Docker, and uses smart contracts deployed on the network.

 The directory created by `quorum-dev-quickstart` includes a `dapps` directory with a `pet-shop` subdirectory, which contains the source code for the dapp, including the smart contracts, website, and configurations to run this tutorial.

-With the blockchain running and MetaMask connected to `Localhost 8545` via the browser, run the following command to start the Pet Shop DApp:
+With the blockchain running and MetaMask connected to `Localhost 8545` via the browser, run the following command to start the Pet Shop dapp:

 ```bash
 cd dapps/pet-shop